fabricjs/fabric.js/extensions/data_updaters/origins/README.md

 If you used different default values for originX and originY for your application and you exported without default values, this helper won't be useful and will return wrong position.

-You have to modifiy the default values in the options. when calling the function you have 2 optional arguments to specify that
+You have to modifiy the default values in the options.
+When calling the function you have 2 optional arguments to specify your personal default.

 ```ts
 import { installOriginWrapperUpdater } from 'fabric/extensions';

 installOriginWrapperUpdater(0.2, 'bottom');
 ```

+Every data export in fabric has a version tag with the version of the library you are using.
+Use that to understand when all your data is at updated.

+When instatiating a session in your application, check the version property on the label.
+If it needs update run the install once in that session, don't make it a fixed execution.